 (3) For purposes of this Section, retaliation against any official, employee or applicant for employment for having made a good faith complaint or report of sexual harassment, or participating or aiding in an investigation of sexual harassment shall be prohibited.
 Examples of retaliation may, in accord with State and federal laws, include, but are not limited to, the following:

-(A) Transferring the complainant or witness against his or her will;
+(A) Transferring the complainant or witness against their will;

 (B) Ignoring the complainant or witness;